cheraaqee/IQA_Lab/README.md

 # IQA_Lab
-The goal of objective IQA methods is to generate a score for the input visual signal.
+The goal of objective quality assessment (QA) methods is to generate a score for the input visual signal.
 This score must correlate with human perception of quality.

 (i.e. , if we beleive the quality of the image/video under test is fine, the algorithm must generate a higher score for that image/video. )